 Smith died at a Los Angeles hospital on October 21, 2003 at age 34 from two stab wounds to the chest.
 According to his live-in girlfriend, the two had an argument and he stabbed himself after she locked herself in the bathroom.
 According to Smith's autopsy report released in late December 2003, no illegal substances or alcohol were found in his blood, only normal levels of prescribed antidepressant and ADHD medications.
 The death was not ruled a suicide due to suspicious circumstantial evidence, and the case remains open.

 From A Basement On The Hill arrived the next year, with Smith's estate delegating production to Rob Schnapf and Smith's ex-girlfriend Joanna Bolme.
 “Let's Get Lost,” “Passing Feeling” and “Shooting Star” as well as the artist's untimely demise helped the album’s sales.
 It hit Smith's highest-ever position, nineteen on the Billboard 200.
-It also acheived the number one spot on the Independent Album chart.
+It also achieved the number one spot on the Independent Album chart.
 The posthumous, two-disc compilation, New Moon, contains 24 songs recorded between 1994 and 1997 — including demos, early versions, b-sides and unfinished work.
 It received favorable reviews.

 Smith's life and work has inspired dozens of covers and several tribute albums including To: Elliott From: Portland (2006 Expunged) and Home to Oblivion: Elliott Smith Tribute (2006 World Village).

-Like many rock cliches before him, Elliott Smith's early death only served to enhance his reputation as a post-modern bard of melancholy.
-Yet the incident overshadows his profound talent in the eyes of potential new listeners.
+Like many rock legends before him, Elliott Smith's early death only served to enhance his reputation as a post-modern bard of melancholy.
+Yet the tragedy overshadows his profound talent in the eyes of potential new listeners.
 Underneath the Hollywood story of Smith's quick rise and meteoric fall remain six, definitive albums; whispered reactions to the Grunge era that, though quiet, metaphorically made some of the loudest statements a musician could ever make.
 Indebted to the works of Leonard Cohen and Bob Dylan as much as T.S.
 Eliot and Soren Kierkegaard; Elliot Smith strove to reach similar artistic levels.
-In that respect, his death wasn’t entirely in vain.
+In that respect, his death wasn't entirely in vain.